Color space

 Choosing an optimal working color space is choosing one that holds all the colors of the image plus some margin for adjustment margin.
 As small as possible but big enough.
 At the same time, if you want to make large adjustments to the image, you need more space in a larger color space.
 Then it will be sparser between levels with the risk of the tonal scale collapsing and ugly posterization (banding) occurring.
 Often Adobe RGB is recommended as a standard, but it is far from always the ideal color space.
 In nature photography, for example, part of nature's yellow-green, warm red, yellow and orange tones ends up outside the color space.
 Yes, it can be tricky to choose working color space.
 Turn on the highlight and shadow clipping indicators in the RAW format manager and continue to keep track off ‘out of gamuts’ as you continue to work on the image.

 As long as we keep the image gamut within the color space, we can adjust and change without losing so much in detail, if the colors are packed together at the outer border of the color space it's not much to do.
-Admittedly, in the end we will have to lock the image into a smaller color space when we are going to print it or publish it on the web, but then we can do it in a controlled way and only once.
+Admittedly, in the end we will have to fit the image into a color space that in most areas is smaller when we are going to print it or publish it on the web, but then we can do it in a controlled way and only once.
 More on that later.

 Färghantering för fotografer, röda byggnader på en gård.